Adrianjewell91/telnyx/README.md

 ## Technical Features

 1. Redux for Unidirectional State Management.
+2. Blog Post URL Slugs - Direct Access to Blog Posts from Urls (ie. go directly to /posts/blog-post-1 in the address bar).
-2. Asynchronous HTTP Requests with Vanilla-JS.
+3. Asynchronous HTTP Requests with Vanilla-JS.
-3. Recursion and Topographical Sort for Handling Nested Comments from a Flat list (with assistance from user 'nu11ptr' on stack-overflow).
+4. Recursion and Topographical Sort for Handling Nested Comments from a Flat list (with assistance from user 'nu11ptr' on stack-overflow).
-4. React refs for toggling Comment-Box.
+5. Use of React refs for toggling Comment-Box.
-5. Update from React-Router v3 to React-Router Dom v4.
+6. Update from React-Router v3 to React-Router-Dom v4.
+7. Simple Logic for preventing empty comments.
+8. SCSS Compiling.
+9. Some Unit Tests.
+10. Provider, HashRouter, Containerization of Components to map state and dispatch to props.

 ## Potential Further Implementations: